How to stay frugal, not just now but next month, next year, next decade?

 My buying for Christmas starts in January.
 By buying the Christmas themed items like cards, gift wrap and Christmas gifts I can save 50-80% of the cost.

-When you are always planning ahead and not reacting to this week’s thoughts you can save a lot of money and it keeps you firmly on the road to staying frugal.
+When you are always planning ahead and not reacting to this week’s thoughts you can save a lot of money.
+It’s one of the best tips for living with very little money.
+Always be planning ahead.

 Don’t throw the towel in on your frugal journey just because you spent a little too much money this week.